BHelmss/BHelmss/README.md

 Brief Introduction

-I am a cybersecurity graduate from the University of Central Missouri.
+I have a B.S. in Cybersecurity | Secure Software Development from the University of Central Missouri.

 ## Objective